 Accessible & Impact Focused

-We partner with schools and districts to build knowledge of literacy best-practices, supporting struggling learners, data-based decision making, and MTSS/RTI implementation.
+We partner with schools, districts, and state departments of education to build knowledge of literacy best-practices, supporting struggling learners, data-based decision making, and MTSS/RTI implementation.

 Two decades later, Jessica found herself advocating for her own son with dyslexia.
 As she began supporting her child through school, she found that there was still the same lack of knowledge about dyslexia as there was before.
 Much had been accomplished by her parents and other leaders in the research field, but on the ground and in the schools, there was still much work still to be done.